sablier-labs/docs/docs/concepts/lockup/06-hooks.md

 :::info Important

 Hooks have to be allowlisted before they can be run.
-Currently, only the [Protocol Admin](/concepts/governance) has permission to do this.
+Currently, only the [Comptroller](/concepts/governance) has permission to do this.
 In the future, we may decentralize this process through governance.

 :::